Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: The -VAE and diffusion transformer implementation details

 \section{The $\beta$-VAE and diffusion transformer implementation details}

 We provide a detailed description of the $\beta$-VAE and diffusion transformer model implementation details such as architecture, training and hyperparameter choices.
 Both the $\beta$-VAE and the DiT are trained with the Adam optimizer \citep{DBLP:journals/corr/KingmaB14} at a learning rate of $1\times10^{-4}$.
 The $\beta$-VAE, which only needs to be trained once for diffusion models sharing the same latent dimension, required approximately 100 GPU hours on an NVIDIA A100 Tensor Core GPU.
 Each diffusion model was then trained for about 2 GPU hours on the same hardware.
+Generating a prior (unconditional) sample consisting of 10 snapshots takes around 2 seconds wall-clock on an NVIDIA RTX6000 Ada GPU, including the time required to decode the generated samples to the physical space.
+Generating a posterior sample, on the other hand, takes around 180 seconds on the same hardware.
+This substantial difference in computational cost between prior and posterior sampling is due to the backpropogation needed to compute the gradient in equation \ref{eq:dps_alt}.
+Backpropogation through the $\beta$-VAE is particularly expensive, since $\beta$-VAE has $O(10^8)$ parameters, as explained in the next subsection.